 These sanctions apply, in particular, within the EU and to conduct by all EU nationals and EU-incorporated entities wherever in the world.
-Council Regulation (EU) No. 2024/1745 of 24 June 2024 introduced certain "best-effort" requirements for EU parent companies to ensure that third-country entities which they own or control do not participate in activities undermining EU sanctions against Russia (see below).
+Council Regulation (EU) No. 2024/1745 of 24 June 2024 introduced certain "best-effort" requirements for EU parent companies to ensure that third-country entities which they own or control do not participate in activities undermining EU sanctions against Russia.
+Recently, the European Commission has issued Frequently Asked Questions (FAQs) on those "best-effort" requirements (see below).

-The last consolidated versions of these Regulations are available here: Council Regulation (EU) No. 833/2014, 269/2014, 692/2014, 2022/263 and 2024/1485.
+The last consolidated versions of these Regulations are available here: Council Regulation (EU) No. 833/2014, 269/2014, 692/2014, 2022/263, 2024/1485 and 2024/2642.